 To be clear, we’re talking about a human, not a digital or AI-powered, assistant, who provides administrative, technical, and creative services to clients remotely, via the internet.
 If you have a strong business skillset, you can get started with a minimal investment and run the company out of your own home while serving clients anywhere in the world.
-You could also add more skills over time, increasing your revenue streams and the rates you’re able to charge.

 The number of US podcast listeners increases by millions ever year, which means now is a great time to start a podcast, and you don’t need that much free time.
 Podcasts can be entertainment, news, educational or to raise awareness of major issues.

 Starting your own podcast can be daunting, but if you can get your podcast on iTunes or Spotify, you can immediately engage millions of people not only in the US but also worldwide.
 Podcasts on iTunes may be streamed or downloaded on Apple devices while those on Spotify are available on both Android and iOS, desktops, smartphones, smart TVs and even gaming consoles.